-Aflatoxins: Egypt follows the European Union maximum residue limits for total aflatoxins and aflatoxin B1 as set by European Commission Regulation 1881 (2006) - "Setting Maximum Levels for Certain Contaminants in Foodstuffs."
+Aflatoxins: Currently, NFSA is the responsible authority for the detection of contaminants in imported products.
+However, NFSA follows the same standard provided by the Ministry of Health.
+Egypt follows the European Union maximum residue limits for total aflatoxins and aflatoxin B1 as set by European Commission Regulation 1881 (2006) - "Setting Maximum Levels for Certain Contaminants in Foodstuffs."
 The maximum allowable total aflatoxin levels and B1 levels for selected products are listed in Table 2.